minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

 > Amazon SageMaker is a fully managed machine learning service.
 With Amazon SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

-We can imagine this way: SageMaker, alongside with S3 and Elastic Container Service(ECS), form an ecosystem for Machine Learning practioners to store their dataset, build and package algorithms, train and store the model, maybe run the inference if necessary.
+We can imagine this way: SageMaker, alongside with S3 and Elastic Container Service(ECS), form an ecosystem for Machine Learning practitioners to store their dataset, build and package algorithms, train and store the model, maybe run the inference if necessary.

 <p align="center">
  <img src="/img/sagemaker_tut/sagemaker-architecture.png" alt="" align="middle">